LCOGT/lcogtsnpipe/README.md

         If a window appears, your computer is configured correctly.
 You only have to do this once.
    7. Clone this repository: `git clone https://github.com/LCOGT/lcogtsnpipe`
    8. Build the Docker image: `docker build -t lcogtsnpipe lcogtsnpipe`
-   9. Set you environment variables to point to where you want to store data and catalogs are e.g.
+   9. Set your environment variables to point to where you want to store data and catalogs.
+      You may want to add these lines to your `.bashrc` (usually Linux) or `.bash_profile` (usually macOS) file so that you don't have to set them in every new terminal session.
        ```
        export LCOSNDIR=/your/data/directory
        export LCOSNDBPATH=/your/data/directory/mysql